 Now close the terminal, start the Ubuntu installer and go on as usual.
 Remember to choose the “Custom partitioning” option when the installer asks for the disk layout.
 From here you can choose your logical volumes and assign mount points.
 Once the install is finished** DO NOT REBOOT**, but click “Continue testing”.
 As the newly installed system lacks lvm2 we need to add it now by setting up a chroot environment.

-First, open a terminal again and mount your root partition (please adjust the devices accordingly):
+Open a terminal again and mount your root partition (please adjust the devices accordingly):

 Once done, mount all other devices including the virtual filesystems: